kousuke-nakano/jQMC/examples/example01/README.md

 ```

-You can also see all the variables stored in `hamiltonian_data.h5` by `h5dump` if it is installed on your machine.
+You can also see all the variables stored in `hamiltonian_data.h5` by `h5dump` (or the interactive viewer `h5tui`) if it is installed on your machine.

 ```bash
 % h5dump hamiltonian_data.h5